less/less.js/README.md

 ## Filters

-Carto supports a variety of filter styles:
+CartoCSS supports a variety of filter styles:

 Numeric comparisons: